ʻUpolu Airport: Facilities and aircraft

 As a general aviation airport, Upolu Airport has a single runway without taxiways and two aircraft parking areas south of the runway.
 The east parking area supports passenger terminal operations and the west parking area provides tie down facilities for general aviation aircraft.
 The airport does not have a control tower, aircraft rescue and fire fighting facilities, or discrete air cargo facilities.
 Access to the airport is provided by a roadway off Akoni Pule Highway.
 In the event of increased air traffic, the Hawai'i State Legislature has made preliminary plans to build a parallel taxiway south of the runway and to move the existing terminal facilities farther from the runway to provide improved clearances and additional aircraft parking.

 The airport covers an area of 82 acre at an elevation of 96 feet (29 m) above mean sea level.
-It has one runway designated 7/25 with an asphalt surface measuring 3,800 by 75 feet (1,158 x 23 m).
+It has one runway designated 7/25 with an asphalt surface measuring 3,800 by 75 feet (1,158 × 23 m).
 For the 12-month period ending December 31, 2008, the airport had 790 aircraft operations, an average of 65 per month: 89% general aviation, 10% military and 1% air taxi.